mrjutsu/ledger/README.md

 Ledger allows you to extend from its main class `ModelObserver` should you wish to perform a custom action prior to an event being logged.

-In order to do so, you must first declare the observer action and its class, this is done in a variable called after the event, followed by Observer.
+In order to do so, you must first declare the observer action and its class, this is done in a static array called `$observers`, in it, you will specify the event as the key and your observer as the value.

 In your model: